singer-yang/singer-yang/README.md

 ### Hi there 👋

-I am a PhD student in [VCC Computational Imaging group](https://vccimaging.org/) at King Abdullah University of Science and Technology (KAUST), advised by [Prof. Wolfgang Heidrich](https://vccimaging.org/People/heidriw/).
+I am a third-year Ms/PhD student in [VCC Computational Imaging group](https://vccimaging.org/) at King Abdullah University of Science and Technology (KAUST), advised by [Prof. Wolfgang Heidrich](https://vccimaging.org/People/heidriw/).
 Prior to this, I got BS degree in Physics (major) and Computer Science (minor) at University of Science and Technology of China (USTC).
 You can also find me on my [homepage](https://singer-yang.github.io/), and [lab profile](https://vccimaging.org/People/xingeyang/).

 My research interests lie on **co-design of optics and image processing**.
 We created a differentiable ray tracer **DeepLens** that can simulate sensor captured images by ray-tracing rendering, and directly optimize optical lenses for better output.
 Besides ray optics, I am also working on differentiable wave optics simulation.